 Netflix's next addictive drama premiered on July 21.
-Ozark doesn't waste any time in amping up the drama, immediately throwing the central Byrde family into an elaborate survival scheme after patriarch Marty Byrde (played by Justin Bateman) is very nearly murdered by the drug kingpin whose money he launders.
+Ozark doesn't waste any time in amping up the drama, immediately throwing the central Byrde family into an elaborate survival scheme after patriarch Marty Byrde (played by Jason Bateman) is very nearly murdered by the drug kingpin whose money he launders.
 The stakes are high, and Marty is dealing with some dangerous people.
 So does Marty die on Ozark?
 (Spoilers for Ozark through Episode 3 ahead.)

 He's the protagonist of the series, so his death would be unexpected.
 But even compared to other characters who live risky lives — such as Walter White and Frank Underwood — Marty really seems like he could be taken out at any moment.
 The first episode is about how close Marty comes to death — all of his associates are killed by the kingpin they're stealing from, and as he's on his way to confront his wife, the man she is having an affair with falls to the pavement right in front of him.
 Even after he's able to convince the Langmores to return his cash, Ozark native Ruth asks Marty, "Why do I have this feeling that we both know you'd be better off dead?"
 So Marty's eventual death — and how close he is to losing his life — is an omnipresent Ozark theme.